atinyshrimp/selego-technical-test/README.md

 );
 ```

 Now, only the current user's activities are editable.
-To see the overall progress of a project, it is still possible in the "Projects" tab.
+To see the overall progress of a project, it is still possible in the "Projects" page.
 ![Only current user's activities](screenshots/user_activities.png)

 ### Added Functionality: User Roles and Permissions

 #### Feature Description

-We have implemented a user roles and permissions feature to enhance the security and functionality of our platform.
-This feature allows us to assign different roles to users, each with specific permissions that control what actions they can perform within the application.\
+I chose to implement a user roles and permissions feature to enhance the security and functionality of our platform.
+This feature allows the assignment of different roles to users, each with specific permissions that control what actions they can perform within the application.\
 The reasons why I chose this feature are the following:

-1. **Security**: By restricting access to certain actions based on user roles, unauthorized users can be prevented from performing sensitive operations.
+1. **Security**: By restricting access to certain actions based on user roles, unauthorized users can be prevented from performing sensitive operations, such as deleting important projects.
 2. **Scalability**: Having a robust roles and permissions system allows to manage user access more efficiently.
 3. **Customization**: Different organizations may have different needs.
 This feature allows tailoring of the user experience based on their role within the organization.